socadk/design-practice-repository/artifact-templates/DPR-OverviewDiagram.md

 ### Template Structure and Notation(s)
 <!-- What to do, artifact to produce; minimum, medium maximum diligence/verbosity (?)-->

 Container diagrams often come as informal rich pictures (IRPs).
-C4 and its tools take a slightly more formal approach, allowing one to zoom in (coming from a context diagram, moving on to a component diagram).
+C4 and its tools take a slightly more formal approach, allowing one to zoom in (coming from a [Context Diagram](DPR-ContextDiagram.md), moving on to a [Component Diagram](DPR-ComponentDiagram.md)).

 ### Example(s)